Who We Are

 Debra has been the Executive Director of The Prairie Enthusiasts since 2020.
 She brings more than 25 years of nonprofit leadership and development experience.
 Debra has an entrepreneurial approach to solving problems, focusing collective energy and building momentum.
 She’s passionate about saving the rare biodiversity and beauty of ecosystems in the Upper Midwest, and is actively restoring prairie and oak savanna at her homestead outside of Viroqua.

 Kelly Billig, Leadership Coordinator

 Kelly has over 20 years of nonprofit experience in fundraising, operational management, and event coordination.
-She’s excited to help The Prairie Enthusiasts preserve and restore the biodiversity of the upper Midwest.
+She’s excited to help The Prairie Enthusiasts preserve and restore the biodiversity of the Upper Midwest.
 She resides in West St. Paul, MN with her husband and two sons where they enjoy hiking and playing board games.
-She also spends her free-time snuggling her elderly cat and walking her not-so-elderly, very active beagle-mix dog.
+She also spends her free time snuggling her very active beagle-mix dog.